ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 Upon reflection, they decide to split the logic from their pipeline into groups of functions relating to 'data processing', 'data modelling', and 'result presentation'.
 They then create a file to contain each of these groups of functions: `processing.py`, `modelling.py`, and `reporting.py`.
 They decide that they want to have a pipeline script called `main`, but they want to keep this script readable and simple.
-In R, it's best to also use an R project file.
+In R, it is best to also use an R project file.
 Working within a project allows you to use relative file paths and avoid the need to refer to specific script locations.
 Their directory now looks something similar to: